 The Department of Management offers a PhD program in the following areas: Operations Management, Organizational Behavior and Strategy/International Business.
 Our research in these areas brings together relevant concepts, skills and techniques from many disciplines to blend theory and research into the development of effective strategies for managers.
 The goal in each of these areas is to better manage business processes and organizations to achieve the greatest competitive advantage.

-A typical student in Organizational Behavior would take the following core courses in Year 1: Statistics I and II, Research Methods, Social Psychology and Small Group Theory.
-In addition, students would be expected to take independent studies with faculty mentors, as well as classes in allied disciplines such as management science, psychology, sociology, and statistics.
+A typical student in Organizational Behavior would take the following core courses during the first two years of the program: Organizational Behavior, Individual & Interpersonal Processes, Leadership & Group Processes, Research Methods, Strategic Management, and Social Psychology.
+In addition, students would be expected to take independent studies with faculty mentors, as well as additional classes in allied disciplines such as psychology, sociology, and statistics.

-Faculty in the Organizational Behavior area have successfully published their work in all the top-tier journals in the field, including the Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Administrative Science Quarterly and Psychological Bulletin, among others.
+Faculty in the Organizational Behavior area have successfully published their work in all the top-tier journals in the field, including the Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Organizational Behavior & Human Decision Processes and Journal of International Business Studies, among others.
 Our faculty commonly present at a number of professional association annual meetings and have won numerous “Best Paper” awards at these meetings.
 Our faculty also serve as members of the editorial review boards of some of the most prestigious journals in the field.